-Saint Michael’s Shrine, at 113 Hope St. in Tarpon Springs, Florida, is a place where faithful have reported miracles taking place for decades now.
-It was built more than 80 years ago to fulfil the promise an ill 11-year-old boy made to the Archangel Michael after the Saint saved his life, according to his sister Goldie Parr.
+Saint Michael’s Shrine at 113 Hope Street in Tarpon Springs, Florida, is a place where the faithful have reported miracles for decades.
+It was built more than eighty years ago to fulfill the promise an ill eleven-year-old boy made to the Archangel Michael after the Saint saved his life, according to his sister, Goldie Parr.

-To this day, people visit the shrine to pray and light a candle, and there are testimonies of true miracles which have happened there.
+To this day, people visit the shrine to pray and light a candle, and there are testimonies of true miracles which have taken place there.

 In June 1937, Maria Tsalickis, wife of Tarpon Springs sponge diver James Tsalickis, visited her birthplace Symi to meet the Abbot Prior Chrysanthos of the Monastery of Taxiarchis Michael of Panormitis.
 The purpose of the long journey was to fulfill an old promise.